t-kalinowski/doctether/README.md

 ## Example

-The basic usage pattern is to add a `@tether` tag to a roxygen block.
+Start by adding a `@tether` tag to a roxygen block.
 This tag will be used to resolve the upstream documentation you want to keep the roxygen block synchronized with.

-For example, say we have in our package a documented R function, and we would like to keep the function and documentation synchronized with upstream changes.
-We could this by first adding an `@tether` tag to the roxygen block
+For example, say we have in our package a documented R function, `layer_identity()`, and we would like to keep the function and documentation synchronized with upstream, the Python module endpoint `keras.layers.Identity`.
+We add to our roxygen block a `@tether keras.layers.Identity` tag like this:

 ``` r
 #' Identity Layer